Cystic fibrosis (CF) is a life-shortening inherited condition that slowly destroys the lungs and digestive system.

 HUGH – 22

 Since the last ball, I have almost completed my degree, with my final year just about to get underway.
-I have just finished a placement year in industry – getting a taste of how working life will be after graduation and how to balance a full time job with treatment and looking after myself which is yet another leap from university life.
-Hospital admissions were every 2-3 months until, in addition to placements, I really got into the gym properly, spending an average of an hour and a half a day there on top of the standard physio and nebs I need to do.
-This was a lot to fit into the days but was manageable after the support of my placement providers, allowing me to have Wednesdays off to keep on-top of the tiredness and getting run down.
-However due to the gym and effort I was putting in, for the first time in longer than I can remember my admission rate went from every 2/3 months to a gap of 11 months!
+Over the past year I have been on a year in industry – getting a taste of how working life will be after graduation and how to balance a full-time job with treatment and looking after myself which is yet another leap from university life.
+In addition to focusing on placements, I properly got into the gym, spending an average of an hour and a half a day there on top of the standard physio and nebs I need to do every morning and evening.
+This was a lot to fit into the days but was manageable after the support of my placement providers, allowing me to have Wednesdays off to keep on-top of the tiredness and in order to not get too run down.
+Due to the gym and effort I was putting in, for the first time in longer than I can remember my admission rate went from every 2/3 months to a gap of 11 months!
 The longest gap I have ever had, which was really motivating and showed this regime was working.
-Within the year I also became a registered freelancer and am in the process of launching a creative platform company which is picking up momentum and is very exciting.
+Within the year I also became a registered freelancer and am in the process of launching a creative platform which is picking up momentum and is very exciting.
 As a result of working hard all year both work wise and health wise, I was then able to do some traveling, spending 3 weeks in Thailand and a few weeks in Portugal and Malta, which was fantastic.
 Before leaving I was nervous how my health would hold up and at one point was worried I would have to leave Thailand half way through the trip, but I managed to last the full trip with some back up antibiotics I had taken with me.
-Unfortunately, I ended up in hospital pretty swiftly after returning with the lowest lung function in a long time and plan to get out and get on track as soon as I can to try and beet the record of 11 months and stay healthy for my final year of university before I am released into the world.
+Unfortunately, I ended up in hospital pretty swiftly after returning with the lowest lung function in a long time and plan to get out and get on track as soon as I can to try and beet the record of 11 months and stay healthy for my final year before being released into the world.
 For now, I feel the secret of staying on top of CF lies in the gym and that is where I continue to push myself and feel good doing it, until the cure is found and I can travel as long as I please with no hospital consequences.

 BEN – 35